The Future of Liberty

 David Keene (00:44:50):

-Well, I think there's two things.
-On the one hand, at the political top political level, there's sort of an unprecedented attempt to try and restrict Second Amendment rights at the popular level.
-Support for the Second Amendment is broader than it's ever been.
-There was just a study that showed that now 30 some percent of people who identify themselves as progressives or liberals have a gun.
-10 years ago, only 20% of 'em did.
+Well, I think there’s two things.
+On one hand, at the top political level, there’s sort of an unprecedented attempt to try and restrict Second Amendment rights.
+At the popular level support for the Second Amendment is broader than it’s ever been.
+There was just a study that showed that now 30% of people who identify themselves as progressives or liberals have a gun.
+10 years ago, only 20% of them did.

 (00:45:29):

-40% of new gun owners are women and minorities and all that.
+40% of new gun owners are women and minorities.
 Those people didn't buy firearms before.
-And at the NRA, what we've always assumed is that there are many ways the importance of all of that.
-I was asked some years ago to speak to the A CLU convention because they wanted to emulate the NRA.
+At the NRA, we've always understood the importance of all of that.
+I was asked years ago to speak to the ACLU convention because they wanted to emulate the NRA.
 And I said, the difference is that you have a lot of people who rightly believe in the First Amendment.
-One, you have to stick to that core and not break it because that's why they're there.
+One, you have to stick to that core and not break it because that’s why they’re there.
 But secondly, the difference is that the NRA is a family.
-I mean, people came up through as kids competitive shooters.
-They were hunters.
-They learned their safety courses, they did all that.
-And so they're really bound to it.
-And I go around the country or did when I was president and still do when I can and speak to thank these people.
-And I say the reason the Second Amendment lives is because it's not ink on parchment.
+I mean, people came up through as kids, competitive shooters, hunters.
+They learned their safety courses, they did it all.
+They’re really bound to it.
+I went around the country, when I was president, and still do when I can to thank these people.
+I say the reason the Second Amendment lives is not because it’s ink on parchment.
 It's because millions and millions of Americans benefit and live with it.
 I mean, you're a Midwestern.
-I mean, back in the day, as they say in Wisconsin, half the factories closed on the opening day of the deer seasons.
-There's no reason to try and force people to come and do something.
-When they were off deer hunting.
+Back in the day, as they say in Wisconsin, half the factories closed on the opening day of the deer season.
+There's no reason to try and force people to come and do something when they are off deer hunting.
 When I was a kid in school in Wisconsin, I could take my shotgun to school and put it in the locker and then go out and shoot pheasants on the way home.
-I mean, we live in a different society.
+We live in a different society today.

 Mitch Daniels (00:47:08):

 We have some service clubs.
-I'm thinking of Rotary Clubs up in Northern Indiana.
+I’m thinking of Rotary Clubs up in Northern Indiana.
 I saw more than one.
-The big annual fundraiser is they sell flowers on first day of hunting season, so all the guys can take 'em home to mom and head for the woods.
+The big annual fundraiser is they sell flowers on the first day of hunting season, so all the guys can take them home to mom and head for the woods.

 David Keene (00:47:28):

-If you can think back at the history of the NRA was formed in 1871 by Union Generals because the North was recruiting people from the newly industrialized cities of the Northeast for the Union Army.
-Many of those soldiers never fired a gun until they got into battle because they came from Europe where there was no firearms traditions.
-And the saying then was that a Confederate soldier who was rural was the equivalent of three union infantrymen.
-Unfortunately for the South, the North had five, but among the first presidents of the NRA where Ulysses S Grant and Phil Sheridan Union Generals who believed that America was losing its firearms tradition because of all these urban people, and we had to bring more of them in.
-And that's been the fight ever since between urban and rural, not as much as it was 20 years ago.
-So, well, I think ultimately, if one side on any of these issues gets the upper hand and can close out everything on the other side, they can win it.
-But I don't think that's going to happen.
-I mean, the voters ultimately make the decision.
-And on the Second Amendment, I'm convinced that the voters are not going to accept that sort of thing.
-And the hunting and firearms tradition in Stalinist days in the Soviet Union, they disarmed the cities, but Russia has a big hunting tradition, maybe second only.
+If you can think back on the history of the NRA, it was formed in 1871 by Union Generals because the North was recruiting people from the newly industrialized cities of the Northeast for the Union Army.
+Many of those soldiers never fired a gun until they got into battle because they came from Europe where there were no firearm traditions.
+The saying then was that a Confederate soldier who was rural was the equivalent of three union infantrymen.
+Unfortunately, for the South, the North had five, the first presidents of the NRA were Ulysses S. Grant and Philip Sheridan, Union Generals.
+Who believed that America was losing its firearms tradition because of all the urban people, and we had to bring more of them in, that's been the fight ever since.
+It’s between urban and rural, not as much as it was 20 years ago but I think ultimately, if one side on any of these issues gets the upper hand and can close out everything on the other side, they can win it.
+I don’t think that’s going to happen.
+The voters ultimately make the decision.
+With the Second Amendment, I’m convinced that the voters are not going to accept that sort of thing.
+In Stalinist days in the Soviet Union, they disarmed the cities, but Russia has a big hunting tradition, maybe second only.
 They didn't disarm those people out in the rest of the Soviet Union.
-Even Stalin was able to figure out that you wouldn't send the US marshals to Idaho, and you just have to accept that this is part of the culture of the United States and always has been.
-We try to, in the schools, we blotted out.
-When you and I were in school, we knew why those people confronted each other at the Concord Bridge because the British was coming for the ammo so that they couldn't defend themselves.
-They don't teach that part of it anymore
+Even Stalin was able to figure out that you wouldn’t send the US marshals to Idaho, and you just have to accept that this is part of the culture of the United States and always has been.
+We try in schools to blot it out.
+When you and I were in school, we knew why those people confronted each other at the Concord Bridge because the British were coming for the ammo because they thought they couldn’t defend themselves.
+They don’t teach that part of it anymore.

 Mitch Daniels (00:49:39):

-Or much else about that time.
+Or much else about and around that time.
 A couple last questions.
-Once again, you're uniquely suited to comment on 'em, political media.
+Once again, you're uniquely suited to comment on the political media.
 You've been a friend and certainly a source and a frequent interlocutor with political media over a span of time.
 It's very, very different today.

 David Keene (00:50:04):